El technological advance in the training world it has meant a Substantial improvement when evaluating and planning training.

 2. Shoot at a steady pace without looking at the clock.

-Once you manage to internalize the sensations that each rhythm entails, increase the duration of your workouts without looking at the clock at all (Ex .: 45 'at a rate of 5min / Km).
+Once you manage to internalize the sensations that each rhythm implies, increase the duration of your workouts without looking at the clock at all (Ex .: 45 'at 5min / Km pace).

 Check your results when you finish the training.